Larsg7/jaogll/README.md

 # JAOGLL

-JAOGLL - just another OpenGL library (_you know, naming is hard_) - is my personal small OpenGL library and game engine.
+JAOGLL - just another OpenGL library (_working title, you know, naming is hard_) - is my personal small OpenGL library and game engine.
 It is still in heavy development and uses SDL2 as its window and input manager.

-I would not advise anybody to use it, as it is pretty unfinished, unpolished and not well documented (all of that might change in the future).
+I would not advise anybody to use it at this stage, as it is still pretty unfinished, unpolished and not well documented.

 But if you want, here are the instructions:

 ## Dependencies

-You need to have SDL2, OpenGL and Glew in addition to g++ with c++11 support installed.
+You need to have SDL2, OpenGL, GLEW and C++11 installed.

 ## Installation